-March Break with Your Children
+March Break Ideas To Connect With Your Children

 Go to the park with a ball.
 If no-one wants to play ball then just lie down on the grass/snow and look closely at what’s around you.
 Don’t ask any questions!
 Talk to them about the things you enjoyed doing when you were their age.

 Set your dining table for a fancy dinner with a tablecloth, your best china, wine glasses, napkins, candles, music, etc. Demonstrate your best table manners.
 Talk to your children as if they are adults and start a conversation about current events or a topic close to your heart.
 Again, don’t ask questions – just talk to them.

 Make it as authentic as possible: set up seating, a camera or phone on a tripod, lighting, microphone.
 Ask and honour their decision to be interviewed alone or with siblings present.
 You can either prepare a list of questions beforehand or you can wing it.
 This is your opportunity to get a real insight into your child’s mind with questions like:

 - Who is the favourite child in this family?